Here are some of the most frequently asked questions I get regarding myself or the blog.

 How did you end up in Toronto?

 After finishing high school, I moved back to Ontario.
 It was a really big move, as I went from living in a village to a city of more than two million people.
 At 18 years old, I started a completely new life on my own.
-When I finished university in Toronto, I started work and remained there for around 10 more years.
+When I finished university in Toronto, I started work and remained there for 10 more years or so.

 How did you start travelling?